coldworld22/Skillbridge/docs/deployment.md

 and uses `certbot` (or `acme.sh`) to generate certificates at the paths referenced in `nginx/conf.d/ssl.conf`.

+The optional web installer at `/install` only runs when `ENABLE_INSTALLER=true` is present in the backend environment.
+For security, unset this variable or set it to `false` after deployment so the installer cannot be re-run.

 ## Configure environment variables

 1. **Backend** – copy `backend/.env.example` to `backend/.env` and set: